speedscale/docs/docs/reference/integration-with-cicd/github.md

 ![Snapshot](github-snapshot.png)

-To customize your replay even more, you can add more parameters to the `patch.yml` generated in the test step as specified here: [replay-snapshot](../../../replay/replay-snapshot).
+To customize your replay even more, you can add more parameters to the `patch.yml` generated in the test step as specified [here](../../../guides/replay/optional-replay-annotations/).

 ### Questions?